Summer Research Fellows in the Center for the Study of Religion, Culture, and Society

 - Availability of the mentor to the student during the CSRCS fellowship period.

 Note for students: A student who wishes to be considered for CSRCS and SURE summer programs must be nominated by a faculty member who will serve as their mentor.
-Proposals, which are prepared jointly by student and mentor, must be submitted in PDF format by Thursday, December 7, 2017 for Summer 2018 to Dr. Meredith Allison (email@example.com).
-Students should notify Dr. Brian Pennington (firstname.lastname@example.org) by separate email of their wish to be considered for the CSRCS Fellowship.
-Awards will be announced by January 31, 2018 for Summer 2018.
+Proposals, which are prepared jointly by student and mentor, must be submitted using the SURE system by Friday, December 7, 2019.
+Students should notify Dr. Brian Pennington (email@example.com) by separate email of their wish to be considered for the CSRCS Fellowship and include a statement about how their project aligns with the mission of the CSRCS.
+Awards will be announced by January 31, 2019 for Summer 2019.